Skip to main content

 5 mentions Positive Neutral Negative

-The monetization model of the game has drawn significant criticism, with players feeling that the frequent DLC releases are primarily cash grabs, offering content that should have been included in the base game.
-The lack of updates and the perception of a half-finished product have further fueled dissatisfaction, leading to a negative impact on the overall gaming experience.
+The monetization model of the game has been criticized as a cash grab, with multiple DLCs released for content that many players feel should have been included in the base game.
+Users express frustration over the lack of updates and the perception that the developers are prioritizing profit over quality, leading to a negative impact on the overall gaming experience.

-• “Couple that with no updates for the game in about 7 months and them wasting no time in shoveling out DLC after DLC for things that should have been in the game, making it pretty obvious this was either a cash grab or is now a dead game.”
+• “Couple that with no updates for the game in about 7 months and them wasting no time in shoveling out DLC after DLC for things that should have been in the game makes it pretty obvious this was either a cash grab or is now a dead game.”

 • “So this is now obviously a cash grab where the devs half-ass a game and make you pay for the more in-depth content that should be included in the base game.”